These Are The Coloradans Allegedly Involved In Storming The U.S. Capitol On January 6

 Jacob Travis Clark, Trinidad

-Clark, 32, is a resident of Trinidad and faces six charges, including Obstruction of Congress and Engaging in Physical Violence in a Restricted Building or Grounds.
-He was arrested on April 21.
+Clark, 32, a resident of Trinidad, was arrested on six charges, including Obstruction of Congress and Engaging in Physical Violence in a Restricted Building or Grounds.
 FBI agents matched stills from the Capitol’s CCTV recordings against Clark’s photo in the Colorado DMV database.
 Videos allegedly show Clark confronting and threatening Capitol police at multiple places inside the Capitol.
-He was found guilty and is scheduled to be sentenced in September, 2023.
+He was found guilty and in September, 2023, was sentenced to 33 months in federal prison, followed by a year of supervised release.

 Glen Wes Lee Croy, Colorado Springs